Analysis | With Yannick Ngakoue trade, Ravens get exactly what they need to keep pace with Chiefs

 In basketball terms, the Ravens were like a great ball-movement offense that had no one to lean on as the shot clock wound down.
 They needed a bucket-getter.
 Ngakoue is that bucket-getter.

 Ngakoue can get home by himself, without help from scheme.
 He has 42.5 sacks in his four-plus seasons.
-He specializes in the kind of drive-killing, game-altering players modern defenses need to stop modern offenses — he has forced 16 fumbles.
+He specializes in the kind of drive-killing, game-altering plays modern defenses need to stop modern offenses — he has forced 16 fumbles.

 Ngakoue may not make a major difference for the Ravens against lesser competition, but he will be crucial if they meet the Chiefs in January.
 The only way to slow Mahomes is to pressure him with four defenders — that’s the reason the 49ers contained him for a half in the Super Bowl, and exactly why the AFC contender Indianapolis Colts traded San Francisco for DeForest Buckner.
-Ngakoue will team with Calais Campbell, Ngakoue’s teammate in Jacksonville, in a formidable inside-outside pass rush tandem.
+Ngakoue will team with Calais Campbell, Ngakoue’s teammate in Jacksonville, in a formidable inside-outside pass-rush tandem.

 Under Martindale, the Ravens will surely bring blitzes and creative pass rushes.
 But against quarterbacks who can solve them, they no longer have to.
 It will be a major factor should the AFC come down to Baltimore and Kansas City.
-It may not tip the matchup in Baltimore’s favor, but it improves their chances.
+It may not tip the matchup in the Ravens’ favor, but it improves their chances.

 Ngakoue’s addition underscores the high-end talent DeCosta has added to Baltimore’s defense.
 One year ago, almost to the day, the Ravens dealt a fifth-round pick to the Los Angeles Rams for Marcus Peters.
 They shipped another fifth-rounder to the Jaguars for Campbell.
 They used their first-round pick this season on middle linebacker Patrick Queen, a leading candidate for defensive rookie of the year.

-Their offense has not matched last year’s brilliance as they react to defenses’ adjustments and struggle to replace retired Marshal Yanda on the offensive line.
-But they remain one of the NFL’s best teams.
+Their offense has not matched last year’s brilliance as they react to adjustments by defense and struggle to replace retired Marshal Yanda on the offensive line.
+But Baltimore remains one of the NFL’s best teams.

-In announcing the trade on Thursday, DeCosta called Ngakoue “an exciting player and a dangerous pass-rusher who makes us better,” before adding: “Finally, we are not finished building this team, as we continue to chase our ultimate goals.”
+In announcing the trade on Thursday, DeCosta called Ngakoue “an exciting player and a dangerous pass rusher who makes us better,” before adding: “Finally, we are not finished building this team, as we continue to chase our ultimate goals.”

 They only have one goal, really, and Ngakoue is the precise kind of addition that could help them fulfill it.